clinical-genomics-uppsala/marple_rd_tc/docs/steps.md

 * `Results/{sample}_{sequenceid}/{sample}_{sequenceid}_exomedepth.aed`

 ### Exomedepth
 To call larger structural variants **[Exomedepth](https://cran.r-project.org/web/packages/ExomeDepth/index.html)** v1.1.15 is used.
 Exomedepth does **not** use a window approach but evaluates each row in the bedfile as a segment, therefor the bedfile need to be split into appropriate large windows (e.g. using `bedtools makewindows`).
 Exomedepth also need a `RData` file containing the normal pool, this can be created using the [Marple - references workflow](/running_ref).
+Lines with no-change calls (`reads.ratio == 1`) are removed from the output for Alissa compatibility.

 ---
 ## QC
-For quality control several the **QC** module ([ReadTheDocs](https://hydra-genetics-qc.readthedocs.io/en/latest/) or [github](https://github.com/hydra-genetics/qc/tree/ca947b1)) is used and the results are then summarized/aggregated into a MultiQC-report.
+For quality control the **QC** module ([ReadTheDocs](https://hydra-genetics-qc.readthedocs.io/en/latest/) or [github](https://github.com/hydra-genetics/qc/tree/ca947b1)) is used and the results are summarized/aggregated into a MultiQC-report.

 <br />